 A16 Levelling Up Fund improvements

-The A16 Levelling Up Fund improvement scheme will see a total of five projects carried out along the A16 corridor between Boston and Spalding – a key route for the agri-food industry.
+The A16 Levelling Up Fund improvement scheme saw a total of five projects carried out along the A16 corridor between Boston and Spalding – a key route for the agri-food industry.

-• A16 / B1180 Pinchbeck Roundabout: Replacing the current roundabout with a new, larger roundabout that has improved entry and exit lanes.
-A dedicated left-turn lane coming from A16 south to the B1180 will also be constructed.
+• A16 / B1180 Pinchbeck Roundabout: Replaced the current roundabout with a new, larger roundabout that has improved entry and exit lanes.
+A dedicated left-turn lane coming from A16 south to the B1180 was also constructed.

-• A16 / A151 Springfield Roundabout: Increasing the size of the roundabout, adding additional entry and exit lanes on the A16, and improving entry and exit lanes on the A151.
+• A16 / A151 Springfield Roundabout: Increased the size of the roundabout, adding additional entry and exit lanes on the A16, and improving entry and exit lanes on the A151.

 • Wyberton Low Road Active Mode Improvements, Boston: Provision of cycle tracks on London Road, upgraded signalised crossing over the A16, and consideration of a 20mph speed limit with traffic calming measures along Wyberton Low Road with a shared use footpath.
-The scheme will address the conflict between cycle users and Heavy Goods Vehicles on Marsh Lane through the Riverside Industrial Estate.
+The scheme also addressed the conflict between cycle users and Heavy Goods Vehicles on Marsh Lane through the Riverside Industrial Estate.

 • A151 Camel Gate Junction Active Mode Improvements, Spalding: Provision of a two-way segregated cycle track on the east side of Camel Gate, signalised crossing, widening of the existing shared use path on Holbeach Road and to improve connections to the Springfield Outlet area.